tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 ![port47001](/assets/{{ imgDir }}/port47001.png)

 The login prompt at port 80, does not appear to offer any possibility for us to register an account that we could use to log in.
-Before proceeding with any more enumeration of these web servers, we could check out the web applications which are handling HTTPS requests on port 443 and 5986.
+Before proceeding with any more enumeration of these web servers, we could check out the web servers which communicate over HTTPS on port 443 and 5986.
 If we navigate to port 443 in Firefox, we get the self signed certificate warning below.

 ![SelfSigned](/assets/{{ imgDir }}/SelfSigned.png)

-If we press "Advanced..." followed by "View Certificate", we can see more information about the certificate.
-This informs us that the two domain names "stage.love.htb" "and love.htb" correspond to the target host.
+If we press `Advanced...` followed by `View Certificate`, we can display more information about the certificate.
+This information tells us that the two domain names `stage.love.htb` and `love.htb` correspond to the target host.

 ![domainName](/assets/{{ imgDir }}/domainName.png)